kuzudb/kuzu-docs/docs/rdf-graphs/rdf-import.md

 The second chunk, which contains the single triple <`ex:green-goblin`, `rel:enemyOf`, `ex:spiderman`> will also be inserted.

+You can also set copy configuration `strict=true` to convert malformed lines into exceptions.

 ### Blank Nodes
 Blank nodes in Turtle files can appear in one of two formats:

 - Labeled Blank Nodes: appear in the file with the `_:` prefix.
 For example, the example in the beginning of this page contains 2 blank nodes: `_:super-character-1` and `_:super-character-2`.
-Kùzu assigns blank nodes in Turtle files an IRI of the form: `_:ibj`, where i and j are two integers, such as `_:0b1` or `_:3b17`.
+Kùzu assigns blank nodes in Turtle files an IRI of the form: `_:i`, where i is an integers, such as `_:0b1` or `_:3Alice`.
 If you have blank nodes in your triples, you will see such generated IRIs, which may not exist in the original Turtle files, when you query your triples.
 - Unlabeled Blank Nodes: appear in the file with the `[]` syntax.
 For example, the following example (copy-pasted from the original Turtle specification) contains two unlabeled blank nodes `_:0b1` and `_:0b2`: